Patenting without an Attorney

 In addition, under the new Australian patent laws it is difficult to add information to a complete patent application.
 Therefore, it is difficult to “fix” a self filed patent application and in most cases the inventor ends up empty handed after having paid sometimes many thousands of dollars in patent office fees.

 So why do inventors (and some companies) still try to file their own patents?
 You could say patent costs come into it.
-However, the cost for a provisional patent with a firm like Caska IP is actually quite low.
+However, the cost for a provisional patent with a firm like IP& is actually quite reasonable.
 If you are considering filing your own patent, then please contact us for a complimentary discussion.